 Have no fear, though, you don’t have to pursue something as big as Coalition Media to get in on the game.
 If you’ve got skills that can help entrepreneurs online then you can become a freelance digital marketer.

 Love your full time job?
 No problem – you can do freelance digital marketing as a side-hustle.
-Or go for broke and jump into it freelance digital marketing full-time and build yourself a six-figure online lifestyle business.
+Or go for broke and jump into it freelance digital marketing full-time by starting an online business around it (preferably a lifestyle business).

 What is Freelance Digital Marketing?